ndd21/PHYS281/docs/demo-numpy.md

 ```

 !!! warning
-    If you have an integer array and use the `+=` operator to add another non-integer array to it
+    If you have an integer array and use the `+=` operator to add another non-integer array to it,
     it will raise an error:

     ```python